General Martin Dempsey

 18th Chairman of the Joint Chiefs of Staff

-As a Rubenstein Fellow, General Dempsey is teaching several courses on leadership and military relations including a course in the Sanford School of Public Policy on American civil-military relations, co-taught with Professor Peter Feaver, and a course on management and leadership at The Fuqua School of Business.
+As a Rubenstein Fellow, General Dempsey teaches several courses on leadership and military relations including a course in the Sanford School of Public Policy on American civil-military relations, co-taught with Professor Peter Feaver, and a course on management and leadership at The Fuqua School of Business.

-In addition, Dempsey will deepen his existing ties to the Duke Program on American Grand Strategy, the Fuqua/Coach K Center on Leadership & Ethics (COLE) and Duke Athletics, and speak to student, faculty, and alumni groups.
+In addition, Dempsey collaborates with the Duke Program on American Grand Strategy to convene security and defense experts, engages with the Fuqua/Coach K Center on Leadership & Ethics (COLE) and Duke Athletics, and delivers guest speeches to student, faculty, and alumni groups.

 General Dempsey is a 1974 graduate of West Point and has Master’s Degrees from Duke in Literature, from the Army Command & General Staff College in Military Science, and from the National War College in National Security Strategy.
 He also has an Honorary Doctorate Degree in Law from Notre Dame University.

 His military awards include the Bronze Star with valor device, the Defense Distinguished Service Medal, and Distinguished Service Medals from the Army, Navy, Air Force, and Coast Guard as well as awards from other Departments in the United States Government including the Office of the Director of National Intelligence, the Central Intelligence Agency, and the National Security Agency.
 He has received awards from many of our allies including France, Germany, Italy, Poland, Croatia, Israel, Japan, the Republic of Korea, and Singapore.